pnp/sp-dev-fx-webparts/samples/angular-msgraph/README.md

 8. Choose **Save**.

 ## Configuring the App

 1. Replace the **aad** and **redirect_uri** placeholder values with the application ID and redirect url of your registered Azure application in the GraphHelper.ts file Under src -> angularMsGraph -> GraphHelper.ts

+## Support

+We do not support samples, but we do use GitHub to track issues and constantly want to improve these samples.

+If you encounter any issues while using this sample, [create a new issue](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=bug-report.yml&sample=angular-msgraph&authors=@davidhartman&title=angular-msgraph%20-%20).

+For questions regarding this sample, [create a new question](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=question.yml&sample=angular-msgraph&authors=@davidhartman&title=angular-msgraph%20-%20).

+Finally, if you have an idea for improvement, [make a suggestion](https://github.com/pnp/sp-dev-fx-webparts/issues/new?assignees=&labels=Needs%3A+Triage+%3Amag%3A%2Ctype%3Abug-suspected&template=suggestion.yml&sample=angular-msgraph&authors=@davidhartman&title=angular-msgraph%20-%20).

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/angular-msgraph" />